MirosPanacek/barrel-monitor/README.md

 ```bash
 docker compose up
 ```
-Test results is in: **./playwright-report/index.html**
+Test results are located in: **./playwright-report/index.html**
-#### Run CI  in Github action ###
+#### Run CI in GitHub Actions ###
-The setting for github action is in /.github/workflows/main.yml
+The configuration for GitHub Actions is located at:
+/.github/workflows/main.yml
-It's run if:
+It runs if:
- - push on branches main
+- There is a push on the main branch
- - pull_request on branches main
+- There is a pull request targeting the main branch
- - at 12:00 UTC everyday
+- Every day at 12:00 UTC

 ## Known Issue ##
-If the command `npx playwright show-report` opens an empty browser window, check whether the port used for the report is already occupied by another service.
+- If the command `npx playwright show-report` opens an empty browser window, check whether the port used for the report is already in use by another service.

+- Tests TC011 and TC013 are skipped because it is currently not possible to create the required data for them.

 ## TODO ##
+ The test clean-up logic needs improvement to handle scenarios where tests or the server terminate unexpectedly.
+To enable safe removal of test data on the next run, consider using a consistent prefix in data identifiers.

 ---
 ## 🧪 Test cases ##